 Issue C5:MOD to No. 11.46 and reminder for six-month resubmission

 A one contribution No. 86 was submitted to the CPM19-2 by Korea.
-Korea made an additional modification on the 11.46 saying that (WRC-07)
+Korea made an additional modification on the 11.46 saying that The Bureau shall make available the resubmitted notice within 30 days of receipt on the ITU website in accordance with Resolution 55 (Rev. WRC-15).
+(WRC-19)

 After proposal by Iran and necessary discussion during the SWG 3d, it was agreed that the following additional sentence in yellow color, to be replaced with the above text in turquoise: